What material is commonly used for the lenses of periscopes?

 (d) Wolfgang Lüth

-Which US Navy submarine is famously known for its secret surveillance missions during the Cold War?
+Which U.S. Navy submarine is famously known for its secret surveillance missions during the Cold War?

 (a) USS Nautilus